Lumberjack Pierre

-Professional Wreslting Career
+Professional wrestling career

-Early Career (1964-1975)
+Early career (1964–1975)

 Lafluer joined Dick the Bruiser's WWA in 1964 where he wrestled as a Russian Igor Volkoff.
 He left the territory in 1969.
 In 1972 he worked for International Wrestling Enterprise in Japan as Buffalo Zarnoff.
 Also he worked in Portland, Vancouver, Montreal and Minnesota.

-Various Promotions (1975–1978)
+Various promotions (1975–1978)

-Lafleur made his debut in 1975 in the San Francisco territory of NWA as Soldier Lebeouf.
+He made his debut in 1975 in the San Francisco territory of NWA as Soldier Lebeouf.
 He was not successful in San Francisco territory, so he left it after a short time.
 He wrestled with Nick Gulas and Jerry Jarrett in CWA Memphis as The Russian Stomper.
 He used the same gimmick in Jim Crockett's Mid-Atlantic territory.

 He returned to Indianapolis, where the first fame rose when he started the gimmick Private Zarinoff Lebeouf as part of the tag team Legionnaires.
 He replaced Private Don Fargo and teamed with Sgt.
 Jacques Goulet.
 Fargo and Goulet had a fight.
 Due to this, Fargo left WWA and Zarinoff had to replace him as Goulet's partner.

-World Wide Wrestling Federation (1978-1979)
+World Wide Wrestling Federation (1978–1979)

 Zarinoff left for World Wide Wrestling Federation in 1978 as Lumberjack Pierre.
 He became one half of the tag team Yukon Lumberjacks with Yukon Eric.